tomchentw/react-toastr/README.md

 ### ToastMessage

-Base class for holding a toast message, it will not animate in and out during its lifecycle.
+Base class for holding a toast message.
+It will not animate in and out during its lifecycle.
 Provides **`ToastMessage.animation`** and `ToastMessage.jQuery` for your choice.

 #### Options